umairwebdeveloper/book_store/README.md

 # Online Ecommerce Store

-This project is an online bookstore built using React.js, Firebase, and Tailwind CSS.
-It allows users to browse through a collection of books, add them to a shopping cart, and proceed with the checkout process.
+This project is an online Ecommerce Store built using React.js, Firebase, and Tailwind CSS.
+It allows users to browse through a collection of products, add them to a shopping cart, and proceed with the checkout process.

 ## Features